-Where possible we promote the most eco friendly method for pest eradication and control.
-But the truth is that having plants indoors severely limits or completely removes the option to use truly organic pest control, for example outside Aphids will eventually be eaten by ladybirds.
-So while we detail our favorite method, we also list a chemical option where appropriate.
+But the truth is that having plants indoors severely limits or completely removes the option to use truly organic pest control, for example outside Aphids will eventually be eaten by ladybugs.
+So while we detail an organic method, we also list a chemical option where appropriate.

 The most common pests are listed below, along with their identifying symptoms and suggested treatments.
 If you're having problems with something different, let us know in the comments and we (or other readers) will try and help you out.

 Aphids suck sap usually from the new soft plant growth, the tips, flowers etc, however they can attack any part of the plant.
 Normally hidden from obvious sight, i.e. under the leaves, they are typically green, but can also be black or grey and arrive in small, but quickly reproducing colonies.
 They can be seen easily with the human eye if you look closely.

 They tend to mass together in large numbers making them easy to spot and identify.
 Look for sticky honeydew deposits on the plant and their white or grey "husks" littering the soil and sticking to the honeydew.
 Long term effected plants may become infected with disease or viruses, the leaves may also turn yellow in random patches.
 Growth may also become distorted.

 Control is really easy and in most cases doesn't require anything more than warm soapy water although theoretically a chemical treatment, in comparison to others it's very gentle.